 Clearly demonstrates the difference that University of Bath research is making to society

 Creativity – images having a strong visual impact

 Storytelling – a compelling narrative behind the image and/or the research

 Moderation – submissions will be moderated initially against how well they fit within the theme due to the limited exhibition space available.
 Those not being progressed will be informed at this stage.

 Review – submissions will be reviewed by the judges to put forward for exhibition.

-Judging – the images chosen of exhibition will be reviewed by the judges during the Images of Research 2022 exhibition event.
-Please note, whilst attendance at this event is not essential for winning the competition.
+Judging – the images chosen for exhibition will be reviewed by the judges and winning entries will be announced during the Vice-Chancellor's Engage Awards on Wednesday 28 June 2023.
+Please note, attendance at this event is not essential for winning the competition.

 Submission is in two stages:

 A completed Submission Form and an image must be received by 5pm, Thursday 13 April 2023.

 Each image can only be submitted once, into one category of the competition.